digital-waterfall/react-native-media-suite/README.md

 # Downloader Manager API

-Please note this documentation is incomplete and is in the progress of being updated.

 The download manager manages downloads.
 It persists details to storage and handles update listeners.

 The following are the all the methods of the Download Manager.